bilgino/angularforddd/README.md

 **» Project scaffolding**<br/>

 A common practice in Angular projects is to structure the project into `/core`, `/shared`, `/features` folders.
-Unfortunately this naive approach works only for simple applications and isn't suited for a complex projects.
-Furthermore, the folder structure is inspired by technical constraints.
+Unfortunately this approach isn't sufficient for a complex projects and is mainly inspired by technical constraints.
-When setting up a project, we should outline a folder structure that is driven by business logic.
+When setting up a project, we should use a folder structure that is driven by business logic.

 Domain-driven folder structure for Angular applications: